Code-Institute-Submissions/tgc6-ln-project-4/README.md

 ### SCOPE
 The website allows User to :
 * Allow User to register for new account and login
-* CREATE / READ / UPATE / DELETE a dish for sale
+* CREATE / READ / UPATE / DELETE a product for sale

 ### Demo
 A live demo can be found here. https://lionel-proj4.herokuapp.com/

 ### UX
 User Story
-There are 03 types of users for this website
+There are mainly 3 types of users for this website
 * Owner
     - set  up a platform for buyer and resellers to interact and engage in a sales transaction
     - generate revenue from hosting fee and potential advertising fees on advertising banners in the future.